-Marijuana related to a wide range of variety of groups or strains, as sometimes you may heard them of either indica, sativa or a hybrid type.
-Most of the people are busy in claiming that there is a huge difference exist between indica and sativa but the truth lies in the history of experimenting crossbreeding between them and as a result most of the strains today found are of hybrid type.
+Marijuana-related to a wide range of variety of groups or strains, as sometimes you may hear them of either indica, sativa or a hybrid type.
+Most of the people are busy claiming that there is a huge difference exist between indica and sativa but the truth lies in the history of experimenting crossbreeding between them and as a result most of the strains today found are of the hybrid type.
 But now with the availability of hybrid type component ruderalis which contains both the characteristics of Indica and Sativa and hence giving it the advantage of both auto-flowering and a high THC/CBD content which offers breeders a lot of new opportunities.
 So these ruderalis plant contains some top chemical compounds in its composition.

 Generally in medical marijuana there are 400 different types of chemical compounds out of which only 80 of them are present in a cannabis plant.
 These 80 compounds are being named as Cannabinoids, which get attached to the breeders’ receptors of brain and spine when breeders used them to inhale and hence inducing the effect of a cannabis plant.
 The top five cannabinoids which help cannabis ruderalis being used in a medical purpose are THC, CBD, CBN, CBC and CBG.
-Each of them contains different compositions and characteristics which helps them to use in different specific conditions in order to achieve a suitable output from them.
-Now let’s take a small look on the above described five different cannabinoids.
+Each of them contains different compositions and characteristics which help them to use in different specific conditions to achieve a suitable output from them.
+Now let’s take a small look at the above described five different cannabinoids.

 - CBD: It is the most prominent type and carries the sedative effect of a typical cannabis plant.
 CBD mainly cancels out the psychoactive effects caused by high THC content and also reduces the pain and anxiety.